A business double that adds up.

 - Successfully complete 384 units as outlined in the Program Structure

-- Complete no more than 15 introductory level (100 coded) courses in total, including the core course.
+- Complete no more than 15 introductory level (100 coded) courses (180 units) in total, including the core course.

 - Courses within this program are assessed using a variety of assessment methods including essays, seminar presentations, reports, in-class tests and examinations.
 Not all courses will necessarily include all methods.